Level 2 or Level 3 Early Years Apprentice

-Sir Robert Geffery’s Pre-School is currently looking for an Early Years Practitioner to join their team in Landrake, near Saltash.
+Sir Robert Geffery’s Pre-School is currently looking for either a Level 2 or Level 3 Early Years Apprentice to join their team in Landrake, near Saltash.

 The Apprentice’s Role